 Are There Any Risks For Either Procedure?

 As is the case with all cosmetic surgeries, there are some risks and potential complications to both a thread lift and a mini facelift.
 With both procedures, there is a risk of irritation or infection at the surgical site.
-With a thread lift, it is possible that your sutures may become visible; however, if this occurs, Dr. Mulholland will remove the sutures.
+With a thread lift, it is possible that your sutures may become visible; however, if this occurs, Dr. Bell will remove the sutures.
 With a mini facelift, hematomas — small collections of blood under the skin — may occur, but these can be drained.

 These risks can be reduced or eliminated by following your surgeon’s instructions for aftercare and recovery.